8bitslime/breakpoints/README.md

 # Breakpoints
-A simple extension for controlling gdb breakpoints.
+A simple extension for managing breakpoints in gdb.

-### How to use it
+### How do you use it?

-Pressing `F9` will toggle breakpoints on the current line.
-These breakpoints will be saved in `projectDir/.breakpoints` by default in a format that gdb can use with the command line argument `-x .breakpoints`.
-Be sure to compile all files with the `-g` option or this will not work.
+Pressing `F9` will toggle a breakpoint on the current line.
+The breakpoints will be saved in `(Project root)/.breakpoints` by default in a format that gdb can use with the command line argument `-x .breakpoints`.
+Be sure to compile all files with the `-g` option or this may not work.

-### To-do list
+### On the to-do list:

-- add an image of it working
+- update when manually changing breakpoint file
-- customizable breakpoint format
+- customizable format for use in other debuggers
-- other settings and options
+- other customizations